Nonlinear Invariant Risk Minimization: A Causal Approach: Introduction

-We propose a novel approach, referred to as Invariant Causal Representation Learning (ICRL), which enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers\footnote{In fact, we are not restricted to the classification case and allow the target to be either continuous or categorical, which will be formally defined in Section \ref{sect:irm}.}).
-We first introduce a practical and general assumption: the prior over the data representation has a factorized distribution when conditioning on the target (e.g., labels) and the environment (represented as an index).
-This lets us tackle the problem of finding causal invariant representations by a combination of recent results from representation learning and techniques from graphical causal discovery, as follows.
-Utilizing identifiability results of identifiable variational autoencoders \citep{khemakhem2020variational}, this assumption leads to a guarantee that the data representation can be identified up to certain simple transformations.
-Subject to this assumption, we then theoretically show that all the direct causes of the target can be fully discovered, by analyzing all possible graphs in a structural equation model setting, and building on conditional-independence based causal discovery methods.
+We propose invariant Causal Representation Learning (iCaRL), a novel approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers\footnote{In fact, we are not restricted to the classification case and allow the target to be either continuous or categorical, which will be formally defined in Section \ref{sect:irm}.}).
+We achieve this by extending and using methods from representation learning and graphical causal discovery.
+In more detail, we first introduce our main \emph{general assumption}: when conditioning on the target (e.g., labels) and the environment (represented as an index), the prior over the data representation (i.e., a set of latent variables encoding the data) belongs to a \emph{general exponential family}.
+Unlike the conditionally factorized prior assumed in recent identifiable variational autoencoders (iVAE) \citep{khemakhem2020variational}, this is a more flexible conditionally non-factorized prior, which can actually capture complicated dependences between the latent variables.
+We then extend iVAE to the case in which the latent variable prior belongs to such a \emph{general exponential family}.
+The combination of this result and the previous general assumption allows us to a guarantee that the data representation can be identified up to simple transformations.
+We then theoretically show that the direct causes of the target can be fully discovered by analyzing all possible graphs in a structural equation model setting.
 Once they are discovered, the challenging bi-leveled optimization problem in IRM and IRMG can be reduced to two simpler independent optimization problems, that is, learning the data representation and learning the optimal classifier can be performed separately.
 This leads to a practical algorithm and enables us to obtain generalization guarantees in the nonlinear setting.